-We are considering the options for dealing with this change but this exercise may not be completed for some time.
-You may therefore wish to approach the rent owner about redeeming your rentcharge directly.
+As the process of updating the formula may take some time to complete you may wish to approach the rent owner about redeeming your rentcharge directly.
 This would be a private arrangement and we would not be involved in the process.
 The formula is not needed to calculate the redemption figure where you choose to negotiate this with the rent owner.

 If you decide to apply to redeem your rentcharge under the Rentcharges Act 1977: